DocFX/symfony-website-checklist/README.md

     - Using defensive programming (if not set, no breadcrumb, no JSON-LD).
     - Make sure your breadcrumb order is coherent across pages.
     - Use the template in this repository as a start if needed (`files-you-will-need/templates/common/_breadcrumb.html.twig`).
+12. Make sure your `<title>` markup doesn't contain any HTML markup nor non-escaped special characters.
+Do the same for all the `<head>` contents.
+13. Validate all your whole page template using production environment and the [W3C HTML Validator](https://validator.w3.org/).
+Do the same [for CSS](https://jigsaw.w3.org/css-validator/).

 ## 4. Produce your models